MicrosoftDocs/win32/desktop-src/ProcThread/using-fibers.md

 ---
-Description: 'The following example demonstrates how to create, schedule, and delete fibers.' ms.assetid: 'b09c00ae-a498-499b-ba2b-735028e9fd8f'
+Description: The following example demonstrates how to create, schedule, and delete fibers. ms.assetid: b09c00ae-a498-499b-ba2b-735028e9fd8f
 title: Using Fibers
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Fibers

-The [**CreateFiber**](createfiber.md) function creates a new fiber for a thread.
+The [**CreateFiber**](/windows/win32/WinBase/nf-winbase-createfiber?branch=master) function creates a new fiber for a thread.
 The creating thread must specify the starting address of the code that the new fiber is to execute.
 Typically, the starting address is the name of a user-supplied function.
 Multiple fibers can execute the same function.

 The following example demonstrates how to create, schedule, and delete fibers.
 The fibers execute the locally defined functions ReadFiberFunc and WriteFiberFunc.
 This example implements a fiber-based file copy operation.
 When running the example, you must specify the source and destination files.
 Note that there are many other ways to copy file programmatically; this example exists primarily to illustrate the use of the fiber functions.